 1 cup water

 2 tbsp nutritional yeast

-1 tbsp brown rice flour or other gf flour
+1 tbsp teff flour or other gf flour

 1/2 tsp sea salt